The Warrnambool Line Upgrade will be delivered in 2 stages.

 Construction is continuing on the signalling upgrades being delivered as part of Stage 1, with works between Waurn Ponds and Warncoort targeted for completion in the coming months.

-Due to delays in complex signalling design caused by Coronavirus restrictions, including remote working arrangements and delays in the availability of specialist resources, work to commission the upgrades being delivered as part of Stage 1 will take place mid-to-late next year.
+Due to delays in complex signalling design caused by Coronavirus restrictions, including remote working arrangements and delays in the availability of specialist resources, work to commission the upgrades being delivered as part of Stage 1 will take place later this year.

 The new crossing loop at Boorcan and a fifth weekday return service between Warrnambool and Melbourne will come into operation following the completion of signalling and commissioning works along the line.